Atomic Heart: Release

 In February 2022 a story trailer showed that Atomic Heart will launch in "#######BER", suggesting the game's release some time in Q4 2022.
 However, later in November, it was announced that the game will be released on February 21, 2023, published by VK Play in the CIS, co-published by 4Divinity from Singapore-based entertainment marketing group GCL in Asia, and published by French-based company Focus Entertainment elsewhere.

 The game's first DLC expansion, titled Annihilation Instinct, was released on all platforms on August 2, 2023.
 The second DLC, Trapped in Limbo, was released on February 6, 2024.
 The third DLC, Enchantment Under the Sea, was released on January 28, 2025.
 It introduced new weapons, abilities, and allowed players to explore the underwater Triton complex.
 In November 2024, a collaboration with artist Taras Yoom was announced to coincide with the DLC release.
 Yoom unveiled limited-edition sculptures, "Comrade and Union," which were integrated into the expansion.
+The final DLC, Blood on Crystal, was released on April 16, 2026.